Excidion/reproML/docs/structure.md

 └── README.md          <- The top-level README for developers using this project.
 ```
 All folders marked with `<dvc>` are versioned via dvc and so are their subfolders.

+## FAQ
+??? error "ERROR: failed to push data to the cloud - config file error: no remote specified"
+    When pushing your first commits to the remote you might encounter the error message above.
+    The reason behind this that dvc wants to push your data, just as git pushes your code.
+    By default, no remote data storage is configured and therefore dvc complains.

+    To fix this use the [dvc add](https://dvc.org/doc/command-reference/remote/add#remote-add) command:
+    `dvc remote add -d <remote name> <remote url>`
+    You can use a number of [remote storage backends](https://dvc.org/doc/command-reference/remote/add#supported-storage-types).

+??? question "How do I make a diagrams and flowchart?"
+    You can design flowcharts in you markdown files.
+    You can find some examples [here](https://squidfunk.github.io/mkdocs-material/reference/diagrams/#usage) and more advanced syntax [here](https://mermaid.js.org/syntax/flowchart.html)

 ## Tools